eathom91/angular-hello-world/README.md

 ## Purpose

-The purpose of this project is to learn the basic construction of an angular project.
+The purpose of this project is to learn the basic construction of an angular project as well as typescript.